 3.2 Active layer

 The active layer is obtained by application of a prepared ink based on a mixture of 20 weight percent (20 % wt) commercial Pt nanoparticles (E-TEK, Inc.) supported on Vulcan XC-72 carbon and 5 weight percent (5 % wt) Nafion perfluorinated resin solution (Aldrich).
 Nafion content in the active layer is 2.8 mg cm-2, representing a 35 weigh percent (35 % wt) expressed in terms of the total weight of the mixture.
 The solid content of the ink is defined as the percentage of the mass of solid in the ink, divided by the total mass of the ink.
 This gives an indication about how thick the ink is.
 For the electrode developed in-house at laboratory scale, it was found that the Nafion content used in their fabrication procedure was optimal because we achieved minimize typical mass transport and ohmic losses overpotentials of electrodes, as the bibliography suggests [25, 26].
 It is well known that an appropriate Nafion content in the catalytic layer is necessary for a satisfactory performance of fuel cells [1].
 Nafion ionomer content in the catalytic layer of our electrodes helps to retain moisture and to prevent membrane dehydration, especially at high current densities.
-It contributed to reach a good permeability of gasses and to reduce the ionic resistance because pores were filled with Nafion, which is a polymer with ionic conductivity properties.
+It contributed to reach a good permeability of gases and to reduce the ionic resistance because pores were filled with Nafion, which is a polymer with ionic conductivity properties.
 Besides, an increment of the electrochemical active area in electrodes was accomplished with Nafion in the active layer improving the global performance of electrodes and; consequently, that of the fuel cells.

 In this work, the platinum loading in the active layer was 1 mg cm-2.
 The obtained ink was agitated at ultrasonic bath for 2 hours and then it was quantitatively applied by brushing onto one side of the gas diffusion layer previously developed, forming the active layer.
 Finally, the layer was impregnated with Nafion solution in order to promote the three-phase boundary, which was required for the electrochemical reaction to take place.
 Immediately after the impregnation process, the final structure was heated at 100 °C in a thermal treatment plate for 5 minutes.
 The definite thickness of active layer, determined by a high precision micrometer at 20 different fixed positions, was 43 μm on average.
 As a result, the difference between the total thickness of the electrode and that one of the gas diffusion layer was obtained by difference.